 We then came across shrine there.
 Mount kurama is best known for a fire festival that takes place sometime in October, and the shrine had some posters about it.

 The moss covered shrines were so beautiful, and this isn’t even the main part of the mountain.
+The winding road up was accompanied by rows of pretty lanterns.
 The higher grounds also gave great views of the forest below.

 The path down was a lot more relaxing (obviously), until we started hearing blaring sirens.
 To say that I started panicking was a bit of an understatement (my friend was probably annoyed as hell), and I basically started running down.
-The only thing I could think of was earthquake or bear warning- both cases were equally terrifying since we were in the middle of a forest.
-The sirens eventually stopped and we found out it was actually an ambulance (I’m a moron I know).
+The only thing I could think of was earthquake or bear warning – both cases were equally terrifying since we were in the middle of a forest in the hills.
+The sirens eventually stopped and we found out it was actually an ambulance (the logical explanation).
 Anyway, right at the Base of the path was a gorgeous river.

 Next was Kifune shrine, which was right on the main road.
 And guess what- more stairs!